magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-config-fixture.md

 -  **value**
    -  A fixture value for the configuration option.
 -  **scopeType**
-   -  The scope to use to set config value.
+   -  The scope to use to set configuration value.
 Allowed values: default, store, group and website.
 Default value: default.
 -  **scopeValue**
    -  The code of the scope to be configured.
 If "default" scope is provided, this parameter can be omitted.
-If the scope type is store, group or website, the default value of this parameter is the current value of the specified scope.
+If the scope type is store, group, or website, the default value of this parameter is the current value of the specified scope.

 ## Principles